Mamata's counsel seeks reassignment of election petition against Suvendu to another bench | Law-Order

 West Bengal Chief Minister Mamata Banerjee's counsel Friday wrote to the secretary of the Acting Chief Justice of the Calcutta High Court, seeking reassignment of her petition challenging the election of BJP's Suvendu Adhikari from Nandigram, to another bench.

-Claiming Banerjee has been made aware that Justice Kausik Chanda, who is hearing her plea, was ''an active member of the BJP'' and since the adjudication of the election petition will have political ramifications, it was prayed that the matter be assigned to another judge by the Acting Chief Justice, who is the master of roster.
+Alleging that Justice Kaushik Chanda, who is hearing Banerjee's plea, ''was an active member of the BJP'', the letter said that since the adjudication of the election petition will have political ramifications, the matter should be assigned to another judge by the Acting Chief Justice, who is a master of the roster.

+''I share the stage with a lot of people.
+What is the harm if he had shared the dais with us when he was a lawyer?
+Now, he is a judge.
+We should respect the judiciary,'' Ghosh said.

-Meanwhile, a section of lawyers staged a protest in front of the high court over Justice Chanda being assigned to hear the election petition by the Trinamool Congress supremo.
+A section of lawyers also staged a protest in front of the high court over Justice Chanda being assigned to hear the election petition by the Trinamool Congress supremo.

 ''We have no personal ill-feeling or allegation against the judge, but he was associated with a particular political party,'' one of the lawyers said.